Garden Roses - Mail Order and Pick up FAQ

 Your order can be cancelled up to 10 days prior to shipping, up to March 15th.
 After March 15th we can not accept cancellations as we no longer accept mail orders so it becomes much harder for us to sell the plants to someone else.
 The best way to cancel your order is to email us at email@example.com or to call us.

 We currently ship throughout all of continental North America.
-We can ship to Hawaii and Puerto Rico; however, we request that they are shipped UPS 3-Day to insure the delay during importation does not significantly extend how much time the live plants are in transit, and thus their well being.
+We can ship to Hawaii and Puerto Rico; however, we request that they are shipped FedEx 3-Day to insure the delay during importation does not significantly extend how much time the live plants are in transit, and thus their well being.
 At this time we do not have the certifications in place to ship outside of North America.

 For spring shipments the order deadline is March 15th.

-It takes two years to produce our roses and we try our best to anticipate demand, yet sometimes we are wrong.
+It takes three years to produce our roses and we try our best to anticipate demand, yet sometimes we are wrong.
 We have found that social media can easily change the desirability of a rose within weeks which is an impossible time frame for us to respond to.
 Additionally, for rare roses we may only have access to very little budwood.
 Thus some roses are available in lower quantities.
 For these reasons we can sell out of certain cultivars very fast (within minutes of opening the shopping cart).

 We do not have a waiting list, but you can request to receive an email notification when a certain rose becomes available for sale.
 Simply click on the rose you are interested in and click the green “Notify Me” button.
 If the rose you are interested in is not on our website, feel free to email us at firstname.lastname@example.org